 When you arrive at the beach, you will see that it is initially very crowded.
 But you can escape the crowds by walking for miles in either direction.

-Beach 18 left of Casa Playa Restaurant is a nude beach.
-The next stop Beach 19 is a gay beach.
-There are fewer lifeguards the farther south you go on the train.
+Perhaps a mile and a half south, Beach 18 left of Casa Playa Restaurant is a nude beach.
+Even further south, Beach 19 is a gay beach.
+There are fewer lifeguards the farther south you go.

 Fonte da Telha – Last stop on the Transpraia Railway